ECA decries low number of women in ICT - Vanguard - Nigeria Today

 Vanguard

-ABUJA- THE Economic Commission for Africa, ECA, has lamented few number of women in the field of Information and communication Technology, therefore charged school girls to study ICT in order to be at par with their male counterparts.
-This was stated …
+ABUJA- THE Economic Commission for Africa, ECA, has lamented that few women were involved in the field of Information and communication Technology, and has, therefore, charged school girls to study ICT to be at par with their male counterparts.

 Follow us on twitter @NigeriaTodayNG